calizarr/PhenoPiSight/Installation_guide.md

 [pi_config/interfaces]: pi_config/interfaces

 ##### Cloning your Raspberry Pi: #####
+  * **Before cloning make sure you have followed the necessary Raspberry Pi setup steps above.**
   * After setting up the first Raspberry Pi, you will want to clone the image and copy it onto all your other Raspberry PI SD Cards.
       * Follow any of these guides to backup then restore (clone) your Raspberry PI Image.
           * [Cloning Your Raspberry PI (Windows)][]